RetroPie/RetroPie-Docs/docs/Solarus.md

 ## ROMS

-Games are already added through the script though extra game can be added manually.
+Games are already added through the script though extra games can be added manually.

 ## Controls: